drivendataorg/cloud-cover-runtime/README.md

 This repository has three primary uses for competitors:

-- **Example for developing your solutions**: You can find here a [baseline solution](https://github.com/drivendataorg/cloud-cover-runtime/tree/master/benchmark) `main.py` which does not do very much but will run in the runtime environment and outputs a proper submission.
+- **Example for developing your solutions**: You can find two examples to help you develop your solution.
+The first is a [baseline solution](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/submission_src) which does not do very much but will run in the runtime environment and outputs a proper submission.
 You can use this as a guide to bring in your model and generate a submission.
-You can also find an example implementation of the [PyTorch benchmark](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/benchmark-pytorch) based on the [TODO: benchmark blog post](https://www.drivendata.co/blog/).
+The second is an implementation of the [PyTorch benchmark](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/benchmark_src) based on the [benchmark blog post](https://www.drivendata.co/blog/cloud-cover-benchmark/).

-- **Testing your code submission**: Test your `submission.zip` file with a locally running version of the container to discover errors before submitting it to the competition site.
+- **Test your code submission**: Test your `submission.zip` file with a locally running version of the container to discover errors before submitting it to the competition site.
 You can also find an [evaluation script](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/scripts/metric.py) for implementing the competition metric.

-- **Requesting new packages in the official runtime**: It lets you test adding additional packages to the official runtime [CPU](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/environment-cpu.yml) and [GPU](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/environment-gpu.yml) environments.
+- **Request new packages in the official runtime**: It lets you test adding additional packages to the official runtime [CPU](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/environment-cpu.yml) and [GPU](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/environment-gpu.yml) environments.
 The official runtime uses **Python 3.9.6** environments managed by [Anaconda](https://docs.conda.io/en/latest/).
 You can then submit a PR to request compatible packages be included in the official container image.

  ----